Richard Owen (geologist): American Civil War officer

 Owen, a pro-Union Democrat, joined the Union army and served as a lieutenant colonel in the 15th Indiana Infantry Regiment and fought in the battles of Rich Mountain, Greenbrier River, and Cheat Mountain.
 Owen was promoted to colonel after the Battle of Greenbrier River and reenlisted in the 60th Indiana Infantry Regiment, where he remained until December 1863.

 On February 24, 1862, Colonel Owen was placed in command of 4,000 Confederate prisoners of war at Camp Morton in Indianapolis, Indiana.
-Following his arrival in Indianapolis in late February, Owen established a daily routine for the newly-established camp and outlined a set of rules for supervision of its prisoners.
+Following his arrival in Indianapolis in late February, Owen established a daily routine for the newly established camp and outlined a set of rules for supervision of its prisoners.
 The prison camp regulations that Owen wrote placed much of the disciplinary authority in the hands of the Confederate sergeants.
 Owen's humane treatment of the prisoners included providing them books and allowing them to form glee clubs, theatrical groups, and sports teams.
 Owen also created a camp bakery that was staffed by the prisoners.
 Cost savings gained from the on-site baker provided additional funds to purchase supplies and food for the prisoners.
 Despite these privileges, Owen was also a disciplinarian who proved to be a capable and vigilant officer.
 He strictly enforced the restrictions on mail and visitors and only a few prisoners made a successful escape.
-Many of Camp Morton's prisoners were grateful for the human treatment they received under Owen's leadership.
+Many of Camp Morton's prisoners were grateful for the humane treatment they received under Owen's leadership.
 He also earned the respect of his fellow officers and superiors for the efficient organization of the camp and management of its resources.

 On May 26, 1862, Owen and his regiment were ordered to active service in Kentucky.
 Upon learning that Owen and his men would soon be replaced, some of Camp Morton's prisoners petitioned Indiana governor Oliver P. Morton to have Owen and the 60th Indiana retained for service at the camp, but the request was denied.
 Owen and his regiment left for Louisville, Kentucky, on June 20, 1862, then transferred to Lebanon, Kentucky, and engaged in battle position at Munfordville, Kentucky.
 When Owen and others from his regiment were captured at Munfordville in September 1862, Confederate General Simon Bolivar Buckner personally thanked Owen for his kind treatment of the Camp Morton prisoners.
 In addition, Owen was allowed to retain his sidearms.
 Owen's men were paroled three months later.
 After the prisoner exchange, Owen returned to active military service in the Union army.

 During the final months of his military service, Owen led his men through other battles, including Vicksburg, Jackson, and Bayou Bourbeux in 1863.
 Confident that the Union would win the war, Owen resigned his commission in the Union army at the end of 1863 and returned to civilian life in Indiana.